-Thomas and Louisa McConnell - One Vermont couple's journey from Vermont to California and the legacy they left behind
+McConnell Journal & Letters - One couple's journey from Vermont to California and their legacy

-Based on familysearch.org; however, Valoris M. Babbit did return to Rutland, married a Maria and they had their first child in 1868, followed by two in later years.
+Based on our research at familysearch.org; however, Valoris M. Babbit did return to Rutland, married a Maria and they had their first child in 1868, followed by two in later years.
 He died in 1915.

 William Henry Flint Diary

 This is a somewhat brief factual account of William Henry Flint who was working in Brandon at the start of the Civil War.
 He initially served a 3-month tour then re-enlisted as a bugler for three years.
 He spent time in Louisiana, was present at the Siege of Port Hudson and marched in upon surrender.
 Interestingly, he tells of the confederate and union soldiers swimming together in the Mississippi River only a couple of days after the surrender.

 1920 Letters from Dottie, an Assistant Librarian at the Rutland Free Library to her friend, Kitty, in Wilmette Illinois.

 These present a lighter side of life.
 Dottie is in Rutland temporarily until her father’s health has improved.
 She talks about her job at the library and activities with her friends when she is not working.
 She mentions books of two well-known Rutland women authors (Elizabeth Gilchrest and Edith Dunton) as well as an early library director, Lucy Cheney.

 Letters to Mama from Lulu Alice Perry Fuller (1883-1903)